Ethan Allen (armsmaker): Percussion revolvers

 The Belt model is a five-shot, .32-caliber weapon.
 As the patent shows a five-shot pistol, the belt model likely was the first produced.
 There are some examples in .31 and .34 caliber.
-The cylinder is beautifully engraved with a scene of forest animals.
+The cylinder is engraved with a scene of forest animals.
 Standard barrel lengths included 4, 5, 6 and 7 1/2 inch.
 The Belt model used the second, third, and fourth cylinder type, which was 1 11/16 inches long.
 Three different model variations are generally accepted.